mandiant/flare-floss/doc/theory.md

   6. Emulate decoder functions using extracted arguments and emulator state
   7. Diff memory state from before and after decoder emulation
   8. Extract human-readable strings from memory state difference

+## Go String Extraction
+The Go string extraction algorithm implemented in the FLOSS tool enables efficient retrieval of Go strings from binaries, simplifying reverse engineering and malware analysis tasks.
+By analyzing the struct string instances and leveraging length-sorted order, this algorithm accurately identifies the string blob.
+The surrounding byte examination and the use of cross-references further refine the extraction process.
+With this powerful algorithm, FLOSS empowers users to extract and analyze Go strings with ease, providing valuable insights into the inner workings of Go programs.

+### Algorithm:-

+1. Analyze the struct string instances within the binary.
+2. Identify the longest continuous sequence of monotonically increasing string lengths.
+3. This longest sequence denotes the string blob.
+4. Examine the surrounding bytes to detect the occurrence of the byte sequence 00 00 00 00.
+5. Use the byte sequence as a delimiter to accurately mark the boundaries of the extracted string.
+6. Extract the string blob located between the identified boundaries.
+7. Split the identified string blob, based on the cross-references available in the binary, effectively separating the individual strings.

+By implementing this algorithm, the FLOSS tool is capable of efficiently locating and extracting Go strings from binaries.